 5. Reconsider your expenses and work out where you could cut back

 If you are struggling to make ends meet, use your budget to work out where you could spend less.
 Perhaps you can find a cheaper streaming service.
 Or perhaps you could find a friend to give you a lift to work so you don’t have to spend as much money on transport.
 Maybe your work lunches and drinks are costing you more than you thought and you could be more disciplined about bringing food from home.
 By looking at your budget carefully, you can make realistic decisions about what you can and can’t afford to keep doing.

 Budgeting isn’t only about understanding your financial situation.
 The best outcome of this exercise is that you end up saving money.
 If you aren’t managing to save a cent, be even more strict with yourself or make greater sacrifices so that you end up putting money away in the bank each month.

 Save more, spend less, and take control of your finances.
 Drawing up a budget is your first step, but there are many more on the road to financial fitness.
 Good luck on your journey.

 Downloadable budget spreadsheet:

-We’ve made a Budget-spreadsheet for you to download and customise to create your own personal budget.
-Get started today, and you’ll soon see exactly what you’re spending and where.
+We’ve made a budget spreadsheet for you to download and customise to create your own personal budget.
+Enter your email address below and we will send you the spreadsheet today.